What Is The Time Limit For Personal Injury Claims?

-By Mark Atkins.
-Last updated 13th May 2021.
-Welcome to our guide on personal injury compensation time limits.
-If you have been injured in an accident which is not your fault you may be considering making a personal injury claim.
-One question we are often asked is “hlow long do I have left to claim my personal injury compensation?”
+By Danielle Jordan.
+Last updated 4th July 2023.
+If you have been injured in an accident which is not your fault you may be considering claiming compensation.
+One question we are often asked is: “what is the time limit for personal injury claims?”

 Personal Injury compensation time limits mean that you do need to bring your case within a certain amount of time.
 However, this time period is highly flexible, depending on several factors.
 For most types of personal injury compensation, there are strict time limits after which little or nothing can be done.

 In this guide, we will take you through many of the most common types of personal injury and accident compensation types, and the time limits for making these types of claims.